Adjudication for body corporate disputes

 Apply for adjudication

-This online form creates a completed application that you can print and send to the BCCM office.
+This online form creates a completed application that you can save and email to our office.

 There are fees for adjudication applications.